 George Washington was a legend in his own time.
-His invincible folk hero status and improbable victory in the Revolutionary War made him so popular that the United States might not have united under any other leader.
+His invincible folk hero status and improbable victory in the Revolutionary War made him so popular that it’s possible the United States might not have united under any other leader.
 He was the closest thing America had to superhero.

 Every great superhero needs a great origin story.
 As it turns out, George Washington’s is electrifying.

 It all started one dark and stormy night (really) in Virginia in 1731.
-Augustine Washington and a very pregnant Mary Ball Washington were hosting some church friends for dinner while a thunderstorm raged outside.
+Augustine Washington and a his very pregnant wife Mary Ball Washington were hosting some church friends for dinner while a thunderstorm raged outside.
 As they dug into their dinner, the house was struck by lightning.

 Let me make that clear: the lightning bolt was so hot and powerful it WELDED her cutlery together.
 But the electricity didn’t stop at the poor girl’s silverware, or her charred meal.
 It continued along the table and sent a terrifying jolt through the pregnant Mary.